Microtia: Causes and risk factors

 The etiology of microtia in children remains uncertain but there are some cases that associate the cause of microtia with genetic defects in multiple or single genes, altitude, and gestational diabetes.
 Risk factors gathered from studies include infants born underweight, male sex, women gravidity and parity, and medication use while pregnant.
 Genetic inheritance has not been fully studied but in the few studies available, it has shown to occur during the early stages of pregnancy.

+Microtia is also feature of many conditions and syndromes: